AT A GLANCE

 DAY 4: Herero Chat, Spitzkoppe and the Brandberg

-Today will find us on the road very early to ensure that we arrive at the Spitzkoppe Mountains around first light as early morning is the best time to look for the most difficult to find of Namibia’s near endemic birds, the Herero Chat.
+Today will find us on the road very early to ensure that we arrive at the Spitzkoppe Mountains around first light.
+Eearly morning is the best time to look for the most difficult to find near-endemic bird of Namibia, the Herero Chat.
 Other interesting birds that we can find around here include Karoo Long-billed Lark, Karoo Korhaan, Layard’s Tit-babbler, Verreaux’s Eagle, Augur Buzzard, Great Sparrow, Chat Flycatcher, White-tailed Shrike, Rock Kestrel, Bokmakierie, Cinnamon-breasted and Cape Bunting, Damara Hornbill, Rosy-faced Lovebird, Carp’s Black Tit, Pale-winged Starling and White-throated Canary.

 From here we will make our way to the Brandberg, Namibia’s highest mountain.
 The surrounding plains are home to Burchell’s and Double-banded Courser, Ruppell’s Korhaan and Benguela Long-billed Lark.
 We should arrive at our lodge situated on the Huab River by late afternoon and we will spend the next two nights here.
 We will be welcomed by Olive Bee-eater which nests around the lodge.
 After dinner we will look for Southern White-faced Scops-owl, Pearl-spotted Owlet, Freckled and Rufous-cheeked Nightjars.
 The Desert adapted Elephants of Damaraland often visit the water points and we might be lucky enough to encounter them during our stay in this beautiful part of the country.